 A meeting we’ll always remember

 During the trip, we met with Juana Román and shared the story of HUANACO, the palletes we were bringing to Barcelona Knits, and the small-scale work behind every skein.
-We also gifted her a version of her own design made by Silvana—and seeing her wear it throughout the festival was one of those simple joys that reminds you you’re on the right path.
+We also gifted her a version of her own design made by Silvana @tiapepatejidos in a yerba mate–dyed colour combination.Seeing her wear that piece throughout the festival reminded us of something simple: that knitting is also a bridge—a way to carry a little piece of our region into other places.

 That meeting deserves its own chapter: in the next post we’ll share the full story of our visit to the Argentine Consulate in Barcelona, and why it was so meaningful for HUANACO.